-~ JoePa's Chicken Wings (Deep-Fried to Perfection)~
+~ JoePa's Chicken Wings: Deep-Fried to Perfection ~

 ~ Step 1.
 Seriously, now is the time to think about buying a deep-fryer.
 This inexpensive appliance is just plain wonderful.
 If you don't have one, that is ok.
 You can fry in any large-size 6-8-quart stockpot.
-Just fill it half way (no more) with corn or peanut oil heated to 360 degrees (you'll need a candy thermometer to control the heat).
-If you do own a deep-fryer, preheat it according to the manufacturer's directions.
+Just fill it half way (no more) with corn or peanut oil heated to 360º and you should use a candy thermometer to control/monitor the temperature.

 ~ Step 2.
 Using a pair of poultry shears, cut 6 pounds of wings, at their two joints, into 3 sections: the drumette, the wing, and the "skinny" wing tip.